vuejs/docs/src/guide/component-basics.md

 })
 ```

-This will allow you to check all the events component emits and optionally [validate them](component-custom-events.html#validate-emitted-events)
+This will allow you to check all the events that a component emits and optionally [validate them](component-custom-events.html#validate-emitted-events).

 ### Emitting a Value With an Event

 It's sometimes useful to emit a specific value with an event.
 For example, we may want the `<blog-post>` component to be in charge of how much to enlarge the text by.
-In those cases, we can use `$emit`'s 2nd parameter to provide this value:
+In those cases, we can pass a second parameter to `$emit` to provide this value:

 ```html
 <button @click="$emit('enlarge-text', 0.1)">